ifyouseewendy/random-notes/chapter1.md

 The primitive value `"I am a string"`is not an object, it's a primitive literal and immutable value.
 To perform operations on it, such as checking its length, accessing its individual character contents, etc, a`String`object is required.the language automatically coerces a`"string"`primitive to a`String`object when necessary, which means you almost never need to explicitly create the Object form.

+How to remember?

+Excluding from the self-defined object, we can always use `typeof` first to check out the primary types and then use `instanceof` to find out its object sub-types.